quiquee/obc-docs/api/Openchain API.md

 }
 ```

-With security enabled, modify the payload to include the secureContext element passing the enrollmentID of a logged in user as follows:
+With security enabled, modify each of the above payloads to include the secureContext element, passing the enrollmentID of a logged in user as follows:

 ```
 {